Silkie Chicken Breed: Eggs, Variety, Size, Care, Images, & More

 They were first introduced to Europe in the 1500s and eventually made their way to America, where they became popular as ornamental and exhibition birds.

-In 1598, Ulisse Aldrovandi, the writer and naturalist at Bologna College, authored the comprehensive treatise on chickens that is still being read or praised today.
+In 1598, Ulisse Aldrovandi, the writer, and naturalist at Bologna College, authored the comprehensive treatise on chickens that is still being read or praised today.
 He spoke of “wool-bearing chickens”, so those “hair such as the hair of a black cat.”

-Silkies went west, and 1874 they were welcomed into the North American elegance Standard.
+Silkies went west, and in 1874 they were welcomed into the North American elegance Standard.
 We’re happy to find Silkies worldwide, so in the backyard many flocks!

 Also read: 10 Types of Black Chickens